Automattic/newspack-teams-for-wc-memberships-access-by-ip/README.md

 This Plugin is an extension for the [Teams for WooCommerce Memberships](https://woocommerce.com/products/teams-woocommerce-memberships/) plugin.

-It enables public access to Team Membership's restricted content based on visitor's IP address.
+It enables public access (without a WP user having to log in) to Team Membership's restricted content based on visitor's IP address.
+Each Team Membership gets to define their IP addresses from which their restricted/premium content will be publicly accessible

 ## Usage